hwipl/nuqql-matrixd/README.md

   -d, --daemonize       daemonize process
   --loglevel {debug,info,warn,error}
                         Logging level
+  --disable-history     disable message history
 ```

 ## Changes

+* devel:
+  * Use nuqql-based as dependency and adapt to nuqql-based changes
+  * Add setup.py for installation and package distribution
+  * Add python type annotations
+  * Restructure code
+  * Cleanups, fixes, and improvements
 * v0.2:
   * Allow specification of the homeserver url in the account user when adding
     an account.
 Thus, the following account users are possible: